Skymt/AzureAuth/README.md

 # AzureAuth
-This is a experiment into authentication and authorization using JWTs and microservices designed for Azure.
+This is a experiment into authentication and authorization using [JWTs](https://jwt.io/) and microservices designed for Azure.

-The projects are setup to use HTTPS, so please check the "Certificate" solution folder, or the certificate.readme file for further instructions to get this solution to run.
+The projects are setup to use HTTPS, so please check the certificate.readme file for further instructions to get this solution to run.

 ## Session service
 The session service stores the JWT claims in a table storage.
 They can be retrieved using a guid.
-The intended audience are both automated services and normal users, the main difference being that what is using the sessions (a browser, in the case of users).
+The intended audience are both automated services and normal users.

-Users therefore has a slightly more secure flow, where refresh tokens are stored in httponly secure cookies, and the id is recycled every time a session is refreshed.
-This means the auth id will only be transmitted twice at most.
+Service requests comes from custom clients, who send their auth id in a custom header.
+User requests comes from a browser, and refresh tokens are protected as httponly secure cookies.
+The id of user sessions are changed (the claims are recycled) for every refresh, while service sessions are deleted only when their expiriation date is reached.

+To start a session, a service must have their claims object created by an administrator and directly inserted into table storage.
-To start a session, the user must get a valid JWT from an authorizer.
+The user must get a valid JWT from an authorizer.

 ## Developer authorizer
 Authorizers exchange credentials for JWTs.
 The developer authorizer only requires a username and is of course not intended for production scenarios.